 Delivers 27 Highway MPG and 20 City MPG!
-This Honda Pilot boasts a Regular Unleaded V-6 3.5 L/212 engine powering this Automatic transmission.
+Carfax One-Owner Vehicle.
+This Honda Pilot delivers a Regular Unleaded V-6 3.5 L/212 engine powering this Automatic transmission.
 Wheels: 20 Machine-Finished Alloy, Voice Activated Dual Zone Front Automatic Air Conditioning, Vehicle Stability Assist (VSA) Electronic Stability Control (ESC).

 This Honda Pilot Features the Following Options

 Valet Function, Trunk/Hatch Auto-Latch, Trip Computer, Transmission: 9-Speed Automatic -inc: shift-by-wire (SBW) and paddle shifters, Transmission w/Driver Selectable Mode, Tires: 245/50R20 102H AS, Tire Specific Low Tire Pressure Warning, Tailgate/Rear Door Lock Included w/Power Door Locks, Systems Monitor, Strut Front Suspension w/Coil Springs.

 If you need more information, such as additional Photos, or a copy of the Free Car Fax History Report we are here to help!
 Give us a call or come visit us at one of our easy to get to locations in Southern California.
 We offer an excellent selection of new and used vehicles and financing options to suit your needs.